eabdelmoneim/village-shopkeeper/README.md

 ## Fallback Behavior

-If the Claude API isn't configured correctly or experiences an error, the application will automatically fall back to using pre-programmed responses.
+If the OpenAI API isn't configured correctly or experiences an error, the application will automatically fall back to using pre-programmed responses.
 This ensures the app remains functional even without a working API connection.

 ## Technical Implementation

-- The application uses the Claude Messages API (v1)
+- The application uses the OpenAI Chat Completions API
 - Conversations maintain context through the entire interaction
 - The shopkeeper's character is defined by a detailed system prompt on the server side
 - Environment variables are managed in a single .env file